 Guiyu, China is often referred to as the “e-waste capital of the world.”
-The city employs over 150,000 e-waste workers who toil through 16-hour days dis-assembling old computers and recapturing whatever metals and parts they can re-use or sell.
+The city employs over 150,000 electronic waste dis-assemblers, recyclers, and salvage workers who toil through 16-hour days tearing apart discarded computers and other electronic devices.

 The Chinese take all of the used parts and strip away the items with no value – usually anything that isn’t metal – in an effort to retrieve valuable resources to sell for scrap.

-Chinese officials that acknowledge the problem are quick to point to the United States and other industrialized countries as being the primary source of the problem: “The biggest responsibility lies in the developed countries that export e-waste” claims one Chinese professor.
+Chinese officials that acknowledge the problem are quick to point to the United States and other industrialized countries as being the primary source of the problem.
+Claims one Chinese professor:

 Supply lines won’t dry up anytime soon.
 In 2011 the United States is throwing away about 130,000 computers every day.
 One hundred million cellular phones are thrown out annually, and that number is increasing at an exponentially faster rate as the world moves toward the mobile platform.